IABTechLab/uid2docs/README.md

 ### Components

-The UID2 framework consists of the following core components, all of which are currently managed by The Trade Desk.
+The UID2 framework consists of the following components, all of which are currently managed by The Trade Desk.

 | Component | Description |
 | :--- | :--- |